 To configure RIP routing, just turn on the protocol with the router rip command and tell the RIP routing protocol which networks to advertise.

 That's it.
-As an example, let's configure our four-router internetwork with RIP routing.
+As an example, let's configure our four-router internetwork (shown again in Figure 5.7) with RIP routing.